longturn/freeciv21/docs/Modding/Rulesets/script.rst

 Lua Scripting
 *************

-All Lua code for a ruleset currently goes in the :file:`game/script.lua` file.
+:file:`game/script.lua` runs when a ruleset is first loaded and is used to initialize all of the Lua code for a ruleset.
+For simpler rulesets, this may contain all Lua code.
+E.g.

 .. code-block:: lua